linjj93/react-hello-world/README.md

 - to create React elements with `React.createElement()`
 - to create React elements with JSX syntax
-- to create React elements with function components
+- to create React elements with function components and pass in props
-- to create React elements with class components
+- to create React elements with class components and pass in props
 - to render React elements with `ReactDOM.render()`

 ## Instructions